ar-jan/llm-venice/README.md

 ## Installation

+Install `llm-venice` with its dependency `llm` using your package manager of choice, for example:

+`pip install llm-venice`

-Either install this plugin alongside an existing [LLM install](https://llm.datasette.io/en/stable/setup.html):
+Or install it alongside an existing [LLM install](https://llm.datasette.io/en/stable/setup.html):

 `llm install llm-venice`

-Or install both using your package manager of choice, e.g.:

-`pip install llm-venice`

 ## Configuration